DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 1 recites in part “A single nucleotide polymorphism (SNP) molecular marker combination of Brassica napus L., wherein the SNP molecular marker combination comprises 1407 SNP molecular markers, and the 1407 SNP molecular markers are shown in BN0001-1407”.
-It is unclear what the “combination” in the claims is.
+Claim 1 had been amended to recite in part “A set of single nucleotide polymorphism (SNP) molecular markers of Brassica napus L., wherein the set of SNP molecular markers comprises 1407 SNP molecular markers” and the other claims referencing the markers have been accordingly amended.
+It is unclear what the “set” in the claims is.
 As is typically understood in the art, plants comprise markers and they are detected using a wide variety of techniques.
-The combination could be a plant that comprises the polymorphisms at each position as they are provided in Claim 1, or an application or kit of some kind that uses all 1407 markers.
+The set could be a plant that comprises the polymorphisms at each position as they are provided in Claim 1, or an application or kit of some kind that uses all 1407 markers.
 The Specification discusses generation of DNA libraries from B. napus plants and detection of SNPs and selection to winnow the SNPs down to 1407 in number.
-As such the Specification appears largely directed to manners of detection so it is unclear what the “combination” actually encompasses.
+As such the Specification appears largely directed to manners of detection so it is unclear what the “set” actually encompasses.
 The metes and bounds of the claim are therefore unclear.

 Conclusion